0xpsilocyber/0xpsilocyber.github.io/content/infosec/welcome-to-my-reality.md

 ### Tinkering, Gaming, Music -- the early years.

 Well, now that you know that fun little bit of my background, this is the part where I share my Rocky Balboa montage of tinkering and breaking shit for fun and gainz.
-You see, I hated the life of crime my family spurred from.
+Kidding; frankly speaking, it was hard for me growing up, I hated the degeneracy, crime, drug usage/dealing, my family spurred from.
 I remember once even crying in a Chuck E. Cheese because my mother wanted me to steal tokens from a machine to use on other games, Lol.
-But still, they taught me lessons of thievery, force, exploitation, general roguish behavior to get ahead in life.
+They taught me lessons of thievery, force, exploitation, general roguish behavior to get ahead in life.
 It always felt wrong..
 But that was how I was raised early on.
 I was not an angel, but I did my best considering the environment.

 Looking back on it all, it’s no wonder I ended up in a career doing my best to respond to people and organizations that wish to cause harm.

 #### Escaping To the Country

-Thankfully, my grandmother showed me the value of hardwork, dedication, peace, quiet.
+Thankfully, going to live with my grandmother showed me the value of hardwork, dedication, peace, quiet.
 She was a hard woman, dropped out of school in the 7th grade to tend to the familial ranch, pick cotton, raise animals, eventually she became a seamstress for Levi's between 1950-90's.
-Funnily enough, she ended up becoming an in-home assistant providing medical care to people who couldn't take care of themselves.
+Funnily enough, she ended up becoming an in-home medical assistant providing medical care to people who couldn't take care of themselves.
 I say funny, because she was doing this well into her late 70's taking care of people who were much younger than her.
 That being said, she is a hardworker, and is still to this day working on her yard, stayin' young.

 So with that backstory, most of my middle / highschool years, I lived alone on the ranch.
-I would explore the country, the lakes, go for walks on my own, little to no supervision, and found my own world out there in the country.
+I would explore the country, the creeks, trees, nature, go for walks on my own, little to no supervision, and found my own world out there in the country.
 I'd walk around with my cdplayer, blasting Linkin Park, Evancesence, Papa Roach, I thought I was so cool, Lol.
-But as you can imagine, I'd get bored, and would start *tinkering.*
+But as you can imagine, I'd get bored, and would start *tinkering* with whatever technology I could get my hands on.

 > ✨  **Fun Fact:** Amy Lee began her singing career at 16 on an album called 'Origins.'
 I would use Kazaa and Limewire to find hidden music by artists I liked.
 One of my favorite songs by her was *[Listen to the Rain](https://www.youtube.com/watch?v=tOc1O1OYO0U)* I would listen to this song frequently on stormy nights in Texas.

 #### The Infosec Seed is Planted

-Next thing you know, I'm hacking apart my old HP desktop -- I wanted to play games, -- but I did not have the computational, nay, the graphical power to do so.
+Next thing you know, I'm hacking apart my old HP desktop -- I primarily wanted to play games, -- but I did not have the computational, nay, the graphical power to do so.
 So I started learning how to break apart my games, mod in additional resources, learn how to squeeze as much performance as I could out of my systems.
 I'd run Google searches in the library at school, print out guides, take them home -- much different time from nowadays haha.

 > ✨  **Fun Fact:** I would modify the hell out Command & Conquer: Tiberium Sun & Unreal Tournament 99

 Then I discovered *hacking*.
 How?
-Well, Viruses, hackers, crackers, phreakers, would be showcased in magazines like *Game Informer* or I'd watch interesting segments on *G4TV*, in addition, imagine seeing *Ghost in the Shell* and other such CyberPunk works on *Adult Swim*.
-As mentioned before I had little to no supervision, I would just watch shit lol.
-Shoutout for Goku for teaching me to believe in myself. ✌️
+Well, malware, hackers, crackers, phreakers, would be showcased in magazines like *Game Informer* or I'd watch interesting technology segments on *G4TV*.
+Then in terms of media I would consume, I would watch *Ghost in the Shell*, *Gundam*, *Cowboy Bebop*, *Trigun*,  and other such CyberPunk works on *Adult Swim*.
+As you can imagine I had little to no supervision, I would just watch shit lol.

+Shoutout to Goku for teaching me to believe in myself. ✌️

-One day, I believe I was about 12 years old; I recall there was a *Defcon* documentary on *TLC* (back when they still shared educational material lmao.) -- at least I think it was TLC, it could have been Discovery. -- But anyway, at this time in my little life, I was a little emo/goth/punk/rocker kid and expressed myself through dark music and other such things.
+One day, I believe I was about 12 years old; I recall there was a *Defcon* documentary on *TLC* (back when they still shared educational material lmao.) -- at least I think it was TLC, it could have been *Discovery*, or *A&E* -- But anyway, at this time in my little life, I was a little emo/goth/punk/rocker kid and expressed myself through moody, angry, music and other such things.
 I was a frequent shopper at the *Hot Topic* 😎

-And you know what I saw?
-Adult badass punkers, alternative life style folks, all showcasing their deep knowledge of hacking, breaking things, and joining together in community.
+And you know what I saw when I watched that documentary?
+Adults, badass punkers, alternative life style folks, all showcasing their deep knowledge of hacking, breaking things, and joining together in community.
 People **unafraid** to show who they are, be loud, wild, while maintaining high degrees of intelligence.

 I knew, I wanted to be part of that.
 I knew that was my culture.
 I knew that one day, I'd be there, I'd do anything to be there.